dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Christian Seberino:**
-yes so it's it's
+yes so it's
-clear that your your business depends very strongly you you immutability you don't just need a lot of immutability need a hundred percent of you ability or whatever they're the right word is but
+clear that your business depends very strongly you immutability you don't just need a lot of immutability need a hundred percent of you ability or whatever they're the right word is but